tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/Activities/04-Stu_Confidence_Intervals/README.md

     * Use the `choice` function from the `random` class of the `numpy` library to randomly choose between the list elements `hit` and `missed` of the `shot` list.
 Use the `p` parameter for the `choice` function to specify the probabilities of hitting a shot and missing a shot; set the `p` parameter to `[0.2, 0.8]`.

-    * Append the results to the DataFrame, with each column set as the series of free throw results for every simulation.
+    * Append the results to the DataFrame, with each column set as the series of shot results for every simulation.

   * Loop through every column of the DataFrame and use the `value_counts` function to count the number of hit targets per simulation.
 Select only the values of the `hit` key from the Series object that the `value_counts` function returns.
 Save the results to another DataFrame.